skyvers/Aged-care/readme.md

 Why we need collaboration?

-Collaboration will allow another user of your team to do editing in your application or between foundry users and developer.
+Collaboration will allow another user of your team to do editing in your application or between [Foundry](https://foundry.skyve.org/foundry/) users and developer.
 So, to do collaboration we need to provide our application with a remote endpoint of new Git repository.

-To find the more detail how to collaborate Go to [Help button](https://foundry.skyve.org/foundry/loggedIn.jsp?a=e&m=foundry&d=Help) top right of the screen Foundry Help, and follow the steps for collaboration.
+To find the more detail how to collaborate Go to [Help button](https://Foundry.skyve.org/Foundry/loggedIn.jsp?a=e&m=Foundry&d=Help) top right of the screen [Foundry](https://foundry.skyve.org/foundry/) Help, and follow the steps for collaboration.

 ![Collaboration](doc_src_img/Chapter2/1.jpg "Collaboration")